RarelyCharlie/rarelycharlie.github.io/_howto/offsite.md

 - The offsite account does not capture any contact information from people who visit it.
 (For example, it must not capture e-mail addresses.)

 - The offsite account is never used for 2-way communication with anyone.
-(For example, do not use e-mail or chat features.)
+(For example, do not use e-mail, discussion or chat features.)

 Examples: